 The Merriam Webster Dictionary defines risk as "the possibility that something bad or unpleasant (such as injury or a loss) will happen."

-Don’t fall into this trap.
-Define [risk] and determine how you will identify and manage both threats and opportunities.
+More modern definitions of risk include the possibilities of upside risks.
+When planning for your projects, define the term risk and determine how you will identify and manage both threats and opportunities.
 Include your definitions and processes in your risk management plan.

 When identifying opportunities, look at changing dynamics outside of your project.
 Here are some examples: